utoprey/Multimodal-models-with-Narrow-Domain/README.md

 This method leverages the strengths of Stable Diffusion to achieve high fidelity and accuracy in generating images that correspond to complex connectivity patterns, crucial for analyzing fMRI data in a medical context.

+## Methodologies for Memes Domain finetuning

+The preparation of training examples included the search and selection of available meme datasets, with a description of what is happening on it.
+The data was prepared for a format that is compatible with additional finetuning and then the LoRA was used.
+To test the work of the finetuned model, a competition was made between the basic model and the finetuned one.

 ## Multimodal models

 **GILL Model**: